OmarGai96/RVC_project/RVC_Oses/implementation.md

 The robot is able to move into a room and automatically do some actions. <br>
 The system offers the following functionalities: <br>
   - check the presence of obstacles (using proximity sensors)
-  - moves into a room (following a map of the area)
+  - moves into a room adjusting direction of movements (based on obstacles)
-  - adjust speed and direction of movements
   - clean the floor (actioning brushes)
   - check status of internal resources (battery and garbage bag)
   - notify to the extern some events (battery low or garbage bag full)